HanyangBISLab/StrucPTM/README.md

 * **Structural Processing (Data Pipeline):** Biopython, SIFTS, TM-align, DSSP

 ## 📂 Repository Structure
-This repository contains the source code for the StrucPTM web interface and API server.
+This repository contains the source code for the StrucPTM web interface and API server, along with the automated data update pipeline.

 ```text
 StrucPTM/